hectorgil/Rustico/README_quick.md

 ====Parameter file options====

+#Type of code (rustico/rusticoX): rustico option for auto-statistics, rusticoX option for cross statistics.

 #Type of Box (periodic/cutsky): 'periodic' for periodic boxes with boundary conditions. 'cutsky' for actual observations or mocks which include sky mask

-#Type of file (ascii/gadget): 'ascii' is the option required for 'cutsky'. 'periodic' option allows 'ascii' files or 'gadget' files.
+#Type of file (ascii/gadget)x2: 'ascii' is the option required for 'cutsky'. 'periodic' option allows 'ascii' files or 'gadget' files.
 Gadget units assumed kpc/h.
-See 'ascii file structure' below for the format of the file
+See 'ascii file structure' below for the format of the file.
+In case of rusticoX option is selected 2 inputs are required, for the 2 object-field to cross-correlate.

-#Number of gadget files(int): In case the gadget boxes are split in more than 1 gadget file
+#Number of gadget files(int)x2: In case the gadget boxes are split in more than 1 gadget file.
+For rusticox two inputs are required, each for each input path above.

-#RSD distorsion on gadget periodic box (yes/no): yes.
+#RSD distorsion on gadget periodic box (yes/no)x2: yes.
 For gadget boxes allow this option to distort particles along the z-axis for redshift space distortions.
 The values of redhisft and Omega matter, will be taken from the header of the gadget file.
+For rusticox two inputs are required, each for each input path above.

 #Size of the Box (double/double): Low and Upper limits, respectively, of the cubic box where the galaxies are placed.